go3k/CCXWebview/README.md

 		webview->showWebView("http://go3k.org", 0, 0, 300, 300);
 		// Then a webview window will appear in your game.

-		// call these method as your wish webview->updateURL("http://blog.go3k.org");
+		// call these method as you wish webview->updateURL("http://blog.go3k.org");
 		webview->removeWebView();